LedFx/LedFx/docs/api.rst

 .. rubric:: PUT

-Supports tool instances of force_color, calibration and highlight, others may be added in the future
+Supports tool instances of force_color, calibration, highlight and oneshot others may be added in the future

 **force_color**